Hear what students, faculty, and alumni are saying about the SSMV!

 Beyond the SSMV

-Every SSMV Graduate has been accepted to a four-year college or university.
+Every SSMV graduate who has applied has been accepted to a four-year college or university.

 Keep up with our program: